 Further, Brazil does not have a separate administrative jurisdiction, which means that the judicial branch including the federal and state courts have jurisdiction over all disputes, including disputes involving the executive branch or state-owned entities.

-Court proceedings are generally public, except where court proceedings may be confidential, namely cases involving:
+Court proceedings are generally public, except where court proceedings are to be confidential, namely cases involving:

 - public or social interest;